 - 3.1 As explained in paragraph 1.11 above, the regulator relies upon providers supplying it with timely and accurate data.
 This is fundamental to the success of co-regulation. - 3.2 The submission of late and incomplete or inaccurate regulatory data may be indicative of a weak control environment.
 Hence, failure to provide accurate and timely data may be reflected in our judgement of a provider's compliance with the regulatory standards.
-In particular, but not exclusively, it may provide evidence of a breach of the specific expectation in the Governance and Financial Viability Standard to communicate with the regulator in an accurate and timely manner, including through regulatory returns. - 3.3 We require the following data returns from private registered providers which own 1,000 social housing units or more: - financial forecast returns (FFR) - electronic annual account returns (FVA) - quarterly surveys - quarterly and priority notifications of relevant disposals of social housing dwellings including certain financial transactions - statutory notification of relevant constitutional changes, including restructures and changes to governing documents - annual report on fraud losses - annual return about providers' social housing and its use (Statistical Data Return) - annual return on Disposal Proceeds Fund (DPF). - 3.4 We also require the following non-standardised information from these providers to enable us to carry out our regulation: - early information on proposed restructures (see 'Restructures and Disposals' above) - business plan (this may be a single document or take the form of a number of corporate documents covering the strategic objectives of the organisation, the key risks associated with their delivery and how the provider plans to address them, and tested financial forecasts that reflect organisational priorities) - financial statements - Value for Money self-assessment - · audit management letter.
+In particular, but not exclusively, it may provide evidence of a breach of the specific expectation in the Governance and Financial Viability Standard to communicate with the regulator in an accurate and timely manner, including through regulatory returns. - 3.3 We require the following data returns from private registered providers which own 1,000 social housing units or more: - financial forecast returns (FFR) - electronic annual account returns (FVA) - quarterly surveys - quarterly and priority notifications of relevant disposals of social housing dwellings including certain financial transactions - statutory notification of relevant constitutional changes, including restructures and changes to governing documents - annual report on fraud losses - annual return about providers' social housing and its use (Statistical Data Return) - annual return on Disposal Proceeds Fund (DPF). - 3.4 We also require the following non-standardised information from these providers to enable us to carry out our regulation: - early information on proposed restructures (see 'Restructures and Disposals' above) - business plan (this may be a single document or take the form of a number of corporate documents covering the strategic objectives of the organisation, the key risks associated with their delivery and how the provider plans to address them, and tested financial forecasts that reflect organisational priorities) - financial statements - Value for Money performance (performance against the provider's own value for money targets and the metrics set out by the regulator, and how that performance compares to peers.
+In addition, measurable plans to address any areas of underperformance, highlighting those where improvements would not be appropriate and the rationale for this) - audit management letter.